Folk Arts Apprenticeship

 Application Deadline: March 1

-Please note: With the implementation of our new eGRANT system, MAC will no longer accept paper applications.
-Instructions on how to register with the eGRANT system are available here.
+Please note: MAC will provide reasonable accommodations for those individuals who are unable to access the online grant system.
+Paper applications are available upon request at least two weeks ahead of the application deadline.
 Applications will be accepted beginning on February 1.
 To be considered for funding, applications must be submitted and authorized by 11:59 p.m. on March 1.

 Before submitting an application, MAC recommends you thoroughly read the Frequently Asked Questions.